 May I repay my loans while in school?
 If so, how?

-Yes, you may repay your loans at any time while in school by contacting the servicer involved.
-For Federal Direct Loans, this will be the U.S. Department of Education.
+Yes, you may repay your loans at any time while in school by contacting your loan servicer.
 The Office of Financial Aid, Scholarships, & Veterans Services can assist you in determining where payments may be sent.

 What types of assistance can undocumented students receive at ESU?